 Many women think that heart disease is a man's disease.
 It isn't.
 Heart disease is the number one killer of women.
 In fact, after age 50, nearly half of all deaths in women are due to some form of cardiovascular disease.

-Once a woman reaches the age of 50, about the age of natural menopause, her risk for heart disease increases dramatically.
+Once women reach the age of 50, about the age of natural menopause, their risk for heart disease increases dramatically.
 In young women who have undergone early or surgical menopause, who do not take estrogen, their risk for heart disease is also higher.
 Women who have gone through menopause and also have other heart disease risk factors, such as the following, are at even greater risk:

 Heart disease becomes more of a risk for women after menopause.

 How Can Menopausal Women Reduce Their Risk of Heart Disease?